Spain: Top court puts brakes on govt in unprecedented move

 The Constitutional Court ended a nine-hour debate Monday by accepting an appeal by the main right-wing opposition Popular Party to halt the passage through Parliament of a reform on how judges are elected to certain judicial bodies — including the Constitutional Court itself.

-Minister of the Presidency Félix Bolaños said the government would abide by the ruling although it did not agree with either how it was reached nor with the decision, which critics call an overreach of judicial power.

-"Today, unfortunately, that door has been opened and we do not know where it will lead us.”
-Bolaños said.
+He said the Popular Party's “aim was to retain by spurious means power that the citizens denied them in elections.”

+He called for “serenity” and promised the government would work to break the judicial deadlock “with whatever measures were necessary."

 Critics see the Popular Party appeal as an attack on the Parliament’s sovereignty and a move by it to avoid losing influence in the court.
-The Popular Party, in turn, has accused the government of trying to take control of the court in an underhand manner.
+The Popular Party, in turn, accused the government of trying to take control of the court in an underhand manner by including the reform as an amendment in an express package that would have limited debate on the matter.

 The Constitutional Court frequently accepts appeals to stall and study legislation that has already been passed.
 It currently has appeals by the Popular Party against several key laws on its books, including on abortion, euthanasia and education.
-But never before has it intervened in the process before approval.
+But never had it intervened in the legislative process before a bill became law.

-“We´re facing a very grave situation, a blow to democracy,” Jaume Asens, parliamentary spokesman for Unidas Podemos (United We Can) — the minority party in the governing coalition — told Spanish National Television on Tuesday.

 At stake is the perceived political alignment of the country’s judiciary bodies, although nominally they are independent and neutral.